GreazyMcSC/GreazyCracker/CONTRIBUTING.md

 * Follow the project's coding style and guidelines.
 * Ensure your changes are well-documented and tested if applicable.

-#### Adding Items to ReVens Packages Manager
+#### Adding Items to GreazyCracker Packages Manager

-If you think a missing reverse engineering tool can be added to ReVens Packages Manager, you can add it in the `src/config/items.json`.
+If you think a missing reverse engineering tool can be added to GreazyCracker Packages Manager, you can add it in the `src/config/items.json`.

 **Important requirements:**
 * Only items with **open-source code** and download URL from **GitHub** will be accepted